 - TOTAL

-For the best stuffing, use our homemade herb and garlic croutons.
+We love this classic herb stuffing recipe made with bread!
+It is especially good served with chicken and turkey.
+This is an excellent Thanksgiving stuffing recipe.
+For the best stuffing, use our homemade garlic croutons.
 They are easy to make.
 If you do not wish to use croutons, tips are provided below the recipe for using plain bread.

 You Will Need

-2 cloves minced garlic, 2 teaspoons
+2 garlic cloves, minced, 2 teaspoons

-1 ¾ cups chicken broth or veggie broth
+1 ¾ cups (415ml) chicken broth or veggie broth

 1 teaspoon chopped thyme